Financing your Business Post-COVID

 It’s time to get back on track with your venture and start making a healthy profit again.
-The 19th of July has recently been and gone, so now is the time to prepare your business for a new prosperous future.
 There are millions of dedicated owners like yourself in the UK, all of whom are eager to get back to business.
 We’d like to support as many of these owners as possible by providing guidance on where to find financial support and which scheme is right for you.

 Recent data collected by Simply Business has revealed that the real impact of Covid is set to exceed 126.6 billion, double the figure predicted a year ago.

 Due to this, many small businesses have turned to the government for financial support to subsidise them through the crisis.
 Yet, many believe that the schemes and loans that they’ve been entitled to have been nothing short of adequate so far.

 There are also cases of organisations such as insurance companies not delivering on their promises during the restrictions – and still taking your money!